Skip to main content

 Technical Guides

-Social Signals: LinkedIn Engagement and Mentions via Rodz API
+Social Signals: LinkedIn Engagement and Mentions via Rodz

-Peter Cools · · 19 min read
+Peter Cools · · Updated on May 3, 2026 · 19 min read

 In a nutshell: The Rodz API gives you five social signal types to track LinkedIn and social platform activity in real time: social-mentions, social-reactions, influencer-engagement, company-page-engagement, and company-followers.
 This guide covers what each signal detects, when to use it, how to configure it with cURL, what the webhook payloads look like, and how to combine them into a unified engagement strategy.
-If you sell to growing companies, these signals will show you who is gaining momentum before the rest of the market notices.
+If you sell to growing companies, these signals show you who’s gaining momentum before the rest of the market notices.

 What Are Social Signals?

 Social signals are business events derived from public social media activity.
 They capture patterns in how companies, their leaders, and their audiences interact on platforms like LinkedIn, Twitter/X, and industry forums.
 Unlike financial signals (funding rounds, M&A) that reflect boardroom decisions, social signals reflect market perception and community engagement.
-They are leading indicators: a spike in follower growth or a burst of influencer mentions often precedes a funding announcement, a product launch, or a hiring push.
+They’re leading indicators: a spike in follower growth or a burst of influencer mentions often precedes a funding announcement, a product launch, or a hiring push.

 The Rodz API exposes five distinct social signal types.
 Each one monitors a different facet of social activity, and each one can be configured independently with its own filters, thresholds, and webhook destinations.
-Together, they give you a 360-degree view of a company’s social footprint.
+Together, they give you a complete view of a company’s social footprint.

 Prerequisites